 5. Vest Top and Skirt

-Assuming you’re wanting to get your tan on as one of your reasons for going to the beach, may we recommend sticking with a vest top?
+Assuming you’re wanting to get your tan on as one of your reasons for going to the beach, may I recommend sticking with a vest top?
 Although, you could easily swap shorts for a skirt.

 6. Vest Top and Wide Leg Trousers